 Change to text: Enter a replacement expression, again the same way you would enter it in InDesign’s Find/Change dialog.

-Find what …/Change to …: Optionally enter the names of paragraph and character styles.
+Find what …/Change to … style: Optionally enter the names of paragraph and character styles.
 Give the names as they appear in the style panels.
-More than one style name can be entered in each cell.
+Put each style name on its own line in the table cell.
 Style groups are separated by pipes ("